-Riccardo's practice mainly focuses on criminal liability of corporations as well as on government and internal investigations.
+Riccardo's practice mainly focuses on white-collar criminal defense and criminal liability of corporations as well as on regulatory enforcement and internal investigations.

-Riccardo also has broad experience in commercial agreements, general corporate and corporate governance matters.
+Riccardo also has broad experience in general corporate and corporate governance matters.

 He assists some of the most important Italian companies, also listed in Italy or abroad, in drawing up compliance programs and is currently a member of several Vigilance Bodies of Italian companies.